jackyzha0/jackyzha0.github.io/content/thoughts/governance.md

 ### Traps
 1. Techno Utopia trap
-	- an attempt 'to build it better' from tabula rasa (v ['move fast and break things'](thoughts/move%20fast%20and%20break%20things.md))
+	- an attempt 'to build it better' from tabula rasa (very ['move fast and break things'](thoughts/move%20fast%20and%20break%20things.md))
 	- "While this blend of tabula rasa thinking and romantic cherrypicking of reference points can occasionally lead to refreshing new insights and much-needed shedding of historical baggage, it can also lead to naive idealism and utopian, wishful thinking, and governance attempts that fail through inevitable disillusionment."
 2. Grand Old Institution trap
 	- opposite of the Techno Utopia trap